fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_replacemsggroup.html.markdown

 * `utm` - Replacement message table entries.
 The structure of `utm` block is documented below.
 * `custom_message` - Replacement message table entries.
 The structure of `custom_message` block is documented below.
 * `icap` - Replacement message table entries.
 The structure of `icap` block is documented below.
+* `automation` - Replacement message table entries.
+The structure of `automation` block is documented below.
 * `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

 The `mail` block supports: